aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/insertonlinevideo/_index.md

 ---

-## InsertOnlineVideo(string, RelativeHorizontalPosition, double, RelativeVerticalPosition, double, double, double, WrapType) {#1}
+## InsertOnlineVideo(string, RelativeHorizontalPosition, double, RelativeVerticalPosition, double, double, double, WrapType) {#insertonlinevideo}

 Inserts an online video object into the document and scales it to the specified size.